Yevgeny Nikiforov: Biography

 From 2001 to 2003 Nikiforov studied at the Combined Arms Academy of the Armed Forces of the Russian Federation.
 From 2003 to 2005, he was deputy commander of an airborne brigade.
 From 2005 to 2007, he was the Commander of the 83rd Air Assault Brigade of the Far Eastern Military District.
 From 2007 to 2009, he was the Commander of the 27th Guards Motor Rifle Division of the Far Eastern Military District.
 From 2009 to 2010, he was the commander of the 36th Separate Guards Motor Rifle Brigade of the Far Eastern Military District.
 From 2010 to 2012 he studied at the Military Academy of the General Staff of the Armed Forces of Russia.
 After graduating from the Academy in 2012, he served as Deputy Commander of the 58th Army of the Southern Military District from 2012 to 2014 and Chief of Staff - Deputy Commander of the 20th Guards Combined Arms Army of the Western Military District 2014 to 2016.
-On 8 May 2013, by Decree of the President of Russia No. 468, Nikoforov was promoted to Major General.
+On 8 May 2013, by Decree of the President of Russia No. 468, Nikiforov was promoted to Major General.

-The Security Service of Ukraine claims that Nikiforov was involved in the attack by pro-Russian participants in the armed conflict in Donbas on the Il-76 aircraft of the Ukrainian Air Force, which was shot down on 14 June 2014 in Luhansk.
+The Security Service of Ukraine (SBU) claims that Nikiforov was involved in the attack by pro-Russian participants in the armed conflict in Donbas on the Il-76 aircraft of the Ukrainian Air Force, which was shot down on 14 June 2014 in Luhansk.
 On 22 August 2016, Nikiforov was included by the General Prosecutor's Office of Ukraine in the list of those accused of "crimes against the foundations of Ukraine's national security, peace and international law and order."